 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-Because Cassini had a job, instead of coming back to Earth for retirement, it ended 20 years of service being crushed and vaporized as it crashed into Saturn on September 15, 2017.
+After 20 years of service, Cassini didn’t come back to Earth for retirement.
+No one ever wondered “What is an exit strategy for this mission?”
+It had one job, and it ended its service being crushed and vaporized as it crashed into Saturn on September 15, 2017.
 This is how Cassini shows the real difference between having a job and having a business.
 You can’t leave a job behind, but you can leave a business – if you have an exit strategy.

 What is an exit strategy?

 Exit strategy; noun: a pre-planned means of extricating oneself from a situation that has become difficult or unpleasant in a way that limits overall losses.

 A business exit strategy does not have to be unpleasant, though.
 It can simply mean you have accomplished all you’ve set to do with your company and are ready to move on to the next phase of your life.
 Your goal could be that your business achieves a certain amount of growth.
 Another common goal is that your business becomes both sufficiently established and marketable so that you can sell it.
 Regardless, your business has reached a point that it is appropriate for you to move away from it, and it is now time to act on your exit strategy.
 Your exit strategy business plan needs to benefit you financially and emotionally and fit in with your desired legacy.